 2For accounts holding more complex securities, it is likely Edward Jones will need to furnish a Figures Not Final Consolidated 1099 Tax Statement.
 See below for the types of securities that may cause a Figures Not Final tax form to be furnished.

-3Figures are Final versions are furnished as the tax reporting information for accounts is finalized.
+3Figures Are Final versions are furnished as the tax reporting information for accounts is finalized.
 We furnish all remaining Figures Are Final forms by March 15.

 - Issuers of some securities may report information to us later in the tax season, which will delay finalized tax forms.
 We process finalized information as soon as possible and furnish your tax form once we receive all finalized information from issuers of all securities in your account.

 - Types of securities that may cause delayed reporting:

 - Real estate investment trusts (REITs), foreign securities, later-reporting stocks and mutual funds: Issuers of these securities sometimes file extensions of time to report beyond Feb.
 15, so we may not be able to furnish your Figures Are Final form until the week of Feb.
 15 or later.

 - Your form will indicate the securities for which tax information is not yet final.
 Consider providing the form to your tax professional as soon as you receive it; he or she may be able to begin working on your tax return.
 We will send you a Figures Are Final form as soon as we receive and process final information from the issuer.